aws/aws-cdk/packages/@aws-cdk/aws-dynamodb/README.md

 });
 ```

+A maximum of 10 tables with replication can be added to a stack without a limit increase.
+Consider splitting your tables across multiple stacks if your reach this limit.

 ## Encryption

 All user data stored in Amazon DynamoDB is fully encrypted at rest.
 When creating a new table, you can choose to encrypt using the following customer master keys (CMK) to encrypt your table: